rjjrbatarao/obrajs/README.md

 # RawJs
-A lightweight(2kb) template engine using built in javascript template literal engine directly on .html or .gz files.
+An ultra lightweight(2kb) reactive and fast template engine using built in javascript template literal engine.

 ## About
-RawJS build websites with reusable template files from any file extension without additional libray.
-This leverages javascripts built in template literal engine to process template string.
+RawJS build websites with reusable template files from any file extension without additional library.
+This leverages javascripts built in template literal engine to process template string and native javascript dom for reactivity.

 ## Uses
-Quick simple SPA's
+Quick simple and fast SPA's
+Embedded dashboard for microcontrollers
+Organizing your layout with reusable templates

 ## Demo
-You can open devtools to see the actual code. https://rjjrbatarao.github.io/rawjs/examples/browser/
+Still fixing my github page.
+https://rjjrbatarao.github.io/rawjs/examples/browser/

 ## Methods and Getters
-* raw_tpl
+* rTemplate
-* raw_load_html
+* rString
-* raw_load_string
+* rHtml

-## Todo
+## New
+* binding functions to native events

 ## Related projects
 ```